mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 #### Emergency Zones

-Emergency Zones allow various jurisdictions to deploy and preset applications stores to a geo-fence.
+Application's are approved and categorized by FEMA.
+When an emergency operation is present, a geo-fence is placed around the zone and the applications are deployed to the citizens.
 For example a disaster response team could highlight a location during a fire and deploy zone applications.
-All phone companies must provide a satellite connectivity for these emergency zones over a slow-ip connection.
+All phone companies must provide a satellite connectivity for these emergency zones over a slow-ip connection on handset companies.

-The [emergency notification](/ecs-gov/) system will be used to notify the emergency zone has been deployed and launch it.
+The [emergency notification](/ecs-gov/) system will be used to notify the emergency zone has been deployed and launch it the applications.

-Emergency zones can provide a context key at the zone level or application level to provide different context for the API service in which the application can operate.
-For example, the command and control could be downtown LA even though the application zone was deployed to 4 different places.
-The domain API in which the applications talk to should always be a single domain, and then proxy with to services based on the context key.
-The context key can be any value.

-All applications in a sphere zone will send this key to the calling servers in which they are setup to use.
+All applications will be developed by FEMA.

+Emergency Zone application can mark applications as leave behind which will remain sticky until deleted.

 ##### Direct User Application Zones

 Managers of Application Zones can add specific profile URLs (or users) which would allow specific applications to launch when that user is specifically added to that zone.
 One example might be a waiter at a restaurant.
 There will be role capabilities with this also.

+Roles and permissions can also be provided to allow various business functions in the context.

 ### Internal Zones